EricLiu96/MLN-Framework/README.md

 ```
 * set **weights** and **bias** for each layers, where wl has shape (layer_dims[l] * layer_dims[l-1]) ,and bl has shape (layer_dims[l],1).

-### Linear Forward Module
+### Linear Forward Activation Module
-This function will compute out the result of our neural network.
+Inputting train set **X**, This function will calculate out the result of our neural network via self weights and bias and activation function iterating **L** times.

-After iterating linear forward module and activation **L** times, we can get the final result of our neural network.

 * input **X, self**
 * return **AL**